louisitvn/slate/source/index.html.md

 Let AI accelerate your creative process like never before.
 BuilderJS's built-in AI assistant can automatically generate meaningful headlines, filler text, calls to action, and even full sections of your page content—all based on your instructions or theme.
 It can fix grammar, rewrite text, suggest better phrasing, and ensure a consistent tone across your design.
 Whether you're stuck on copy or in a rush, AI helps you move forward with quality content in seconds.

 ## Universal Template Format
 BuilderJS is powered by a flexible, human-readable markup language designed for real-world design and development workflows.
-Whether you're a designer looking to make your template editable or a developer integrating dynamic content, Emotsy's format makes it easy.
+Whether you're a designer looking to make your template editable or a developer integrating dynamic content, BuilderJS's format makes it easy.
 Convert your static HTML designs into reusable themes that work seamlessly inside the builder—complete with editable zones, smart components, and modular layouts.
 This universal format bridges the gap between creativity and productivity.

 ## Clean & Semantic HTML Output
-Every page you build with Emotsy is backed by professionally structured, semantic HTML code—optimized for real-world use.
+Every page you build with BuilderJS is backed by professionally structured, semantic HTML code—optimized for real-world use.
 Whether you're deploying to production, integrating with a CMS, or sending as part of an email campaign, you can trust the code is lightweight, accessible, and compliant with best practices.
 SEO experts, accessibility auditors, and developers alike will appreciate the minimalistic yet meaningful output, making integration and maintenance a breeze.

 ## Revision History
 Never worry about making a mistake again.
 BuilderJS includes powerful version history tracking, so you can experiment freely and revert back to any previous version of your design with a single click.
 Automatic saving ensures your work is protected in real time, and manual checkpoints let you capture key design milestones.
 Whether you're A/B testing layouts or fixing an accidental change, revision history gives you peace of mind and total creative freedom.